Back to Top

 Skip to main content

-State Transformational Assistance Center
+State Transformational Assistance Center for Community Schools

 In order to build a cohesive statewide approach that eases the distinct impacts of COVID-19 on student learning, cognitive and social development, and emotional well-being, the California Department of Education (CDE) launched an initiative called the California Community Schools Partnership Program (CCSPP).
 This initiative is designed to accelerate efforts across the state to reimagine community schools in alignment with the CCSPP Framework.